Hemp Environmental Benefits

 Remarkable Ways Hemp Can Save the Planet

+Not only can hemp help preserve our planet and improve our manufacturing, it can help fuel us forward and decrease our dependence on fossil fuels.
 With the capability to produce vital resources such as rope, clothing, and paper, the hemp plant has played a crucial role throughout our history.
 Archeological evidence suggests that we’ve been using hemp since as early as 8,000 B.C., making it the first plant ever cultivated.

 Alternative to Plastic